KazuKaku/2ServoFlapOrnithopter/README.md

-## Flight controls for an Ornithopter without a horizontal stabilizer (such as a butterfly type)
+## Flight controls for an Ornithopter without a horizontal Tail (such as a butterfly type)

 The operation of the Aileron is the opposite of that for an Ornithopter with a horizontal stabilizer.